TritonDataCenter/pgstatsmon/docs/overview.md

 |pg_class            | Distance to/from wraparound autovacuum | relname | |
 |pg_stat_bgwriter    | Information about the background writer process.
 This includes checkpoint stats and information about buffer activity | | | |
 | pg_stat_get_progress_info('VACUUM')  | Progress information about vacuum processes | relname | |

+An instance of pgstatsmon may run a different number of queries to each backend/database depending on the version reported by that database.  pgstatsmon queries the backend for its "server_version_num" setting, which is the integer representation of the running version of PG.
+A given query has a set of SQL strings that are keyed to either:

+- The minimum version of PG that a particular SQL string is supported against as a string in the same format as "server_version_num".
+- The string "all", to denote that this query is expected to run against all versions of PG.

+For example, the "pg_stat_replication" queries are only supported in PG 9.4+, so these queries are not executed against a database that is reporting a version lower than this.
+The lowest version that lib/queries.js uses for this case is `90400`, so a server reporting `90204` would not run this particular query.

+To determine how many queries are being executed, the "pg_query_count" metric is exposed for each backend.